-I also love how versatile this chowder recipe is, because even though sweet corn is in season right now (and it’s bursting with juiciness), the canned variety can easily be swapped in.
+I also love how versatile this chowder recipe is, because even though sweet corn is in season right now (and it’s bursting with juiciness), the canned/frozen variety can easily be swapped in.
 That means YOU (and I) can have this summer Mexican Sweet Corn Chowder year round.
-That’s the beauty of canned veggies, ya’ll, especially Libby’s, because they’ve been around since the 1800s and totally know what they’re doing when it comes to preserving fresh fruits and veggies.
+Trust me, I am a bigger fan of using fresh sweet corn, but just know it is possible to use frozen or canned.

 And all that really matters is that this dish tastes like summer freshness wrapped up in a bowl of chowder, and it takes less than 30 minutes to throw together.

 Cheers to refreshing bowls of sweet corn chowder, friends!

 - 3 ½ cups fresh sweet corn (from about 5 ears)

 - Zest and juice of ½ medium lime

 - ¾ tsp. coarse salt

 - ¼ cup plain Greek yogurt or sour cream

 - Optional toppings: crumbled Queso fresco, chopped cilantro, green onion, sliced jalapeno, sliced avocado